emscape/EmscapeForge/memory-bank/decisionLog.md

 2. Create a custom Markdown extension for PowerPoint embeds
 3. Add UI components for presentation display
 4. Implement responsive design for embedded presentations

+[2025-04-16 01:20:09] - Adding meta refresh redirect to helloemily.dev

+## Decision

+Add a meta refresh tag to the site's layout to immediately redirect all traffic from emscapeforge.com to https://helloemily.dev/.

+## Rationale

+The user wants to redirect the old domain (emscapeforge.com) to their new primary domain (helloemily.dev) as a simple solution instead of maintaining the emscapeforge site.

+## Implementation Details

+1. Added `<meta http-equiv="refresh" content="0; url=https://helloemily.dev/" />` to the `<head>` section of `website/src/layouts/Layout.astro`.
+2. This change will take effect after the next site build and deployment.